nicocrm/aqueduct-sync/README.md

     }),
     // in prepare, we can reference all fields from the local source, but fields that are not
     // listed in fields will be removed
+    // this will be called for new records, even before they are actually inserted in the store,
+    // so it should not be an expensive operation (or it should be cached)
     prepare: rec => ({
         ...rec,
         EstimatedAmount: rec.Amount